fnalabs/schema-json-js/README.md

-# js-json-schema
+# js-schema-json
-A Schema class that implements the JSON Schema specification
+A Schema class that implements the JSON Schema specification.